 It is common for runners, especially the newbies, to lose track of their water intake, leading to dehydration.
 Other factors can lead to this condition, such as heat and change in humidity.

-Dehydration symptoms include lightheadedness, confusion, and loss of consciousness.
+Dehydration symptoms include light-headedness, confusion, and loss of consciousness.
 At this point, it is best to stop running, rehydrate, and take a rest.

-Know When to Call an Ambulance
+Know When To Call An Ambulance

 Experiencing chest pain, difficulty breathing, and losing consciousness require immediate medical attention.
 Stop running and call triple Zero for further assistance.